How to Become a Counselor in Idaho

 Supervision Hours

-“Supervision” is shorthand for post-degree, directed experience in professional counseling under supervision in a work setting, a requirement for LPC licensure in Idaho.
-As previously mentioned, counselors who have yet to complete their supervision may be known as Registered Counselor Interns.
+“Supervision” is shorthand for post-degree, directed experience in professional counseling under supervision in a work setting, a requirement for both LPC and LCPC licensure in Idaho, managed by the Division of Occupational & Professional Licenses (DOPL).
+Counselors who have not yet completed their supervision hours may practice under the title of Registered Counselor Intern.

 (Back to Top)